CulturalMe/meteor-slingshot/README.md

 });
 ```

-Important: The `fileRestrictions` must be declared before the the directive is instantiated.
+Important: The `fileRestrictions` must be declared before the directive is instantiated.

 ### Server side